Last Updated on January 13, 2023 by Bert-Jan Schilthuis-Ihrig

 If we were having this conversation in person, I’d like to start it out with a hug and maybe 2 shots of tequila.
 Each.

-Anywhere, where do we begin?
+Anyway, where do we begin?

 Pinterest Account Suspended?
 Answers To All Your Questions